phierbry/notes-17fall/is307-review.md

 For collision resistant attack, and adversary wishes to find two messages or data blocks, x and y that $H(x)=H(y)$.
 With the result of birthday paradox, we can expect to find two data blocks with the same hash value within $\sqrt{2^m}$

 ### Cryptanalysis
-The ideal hash algorithm will require a cryptanalytic effort greater than or equal to the bruteforce effort.
+The ideal hash algorithm will require a cryptanalytic effort greater than or equal to the brute-force effort.

 The overall structure of typical secure hash function - iterated hash function.
 The hash function takes an input message and partitions it into $L$ fixed-size blocks of $b$ bits each.
 If necessary, the final block is padded to $b$ bits.
 The final block also includes the value of the total length of the input.
 The inclusion of the length makes the job of opponent more difficult.